 There are several things you can do to provide your crested gecko with dim light at night.
-When you’re searching for online information, you can find black, blue, and red lights that can be used at night.
+When searching for online information, you can find black, blue, and red lights that can be used at night.
 Some lights emit heat while others don’t.
 So which one, if any, do you use?

 In this article, you’ll learn why crested geckos need little to no light to be able to navigate their terrarium.
 You’ll also learn what kind of lights you can use at night.